-There are many beautiful hotels to choose from, all set in original colonial buildings with lots of charm and character and often built on the original Inca foundations.
+There are many beautiful hotels to choose from within Cuzco, many set in original colonial buildings with lots of charm and character and some even built on the original Inca foundations.
 We would be happy to advise you on our favourites to suit you and your budget.
-You should book early for such important festivals as Corpus Christi (June 19), Inti Raymi (June 24) and Christmas and New Year.